Application Process For New Attorneys

 |Payment||All panel attorney payments must be requested using the Board’s Panel Attorney Invoice, available on the Board’s website at https://www.cdcr.ca.gov/bph/attorney-overview/ (see BPH form 1076).
 Panel attorneys shall scan and submit one invoice per assigned client via email to BPHAccountingLiaison@cdcr.ca.gov.
 Incomplete invoices will not be processed.|

 Panel attorneys shall certify the services they rendered to each assigned client by placing their initials next to the appropriate “Description of Services Performed.”
 Panel attorneys shall also identify dates of completion and duration of interviews.

-Panel attorneys will be paid a flat rate of $750 for each client assigned to them by the Board whose case they complete.
-A case is completed when a scheduled hearing results in a waiver, stipulation, postponement, continuance, grant of parole, or denial of parole.
+Panel attorneys will be paid a flat rate of $900 for each client assigned by the Board and accepted by the panel attorney between July 1, 2021 and June 30, 2022, whose case they complete.
+For all hearings assigned by the Board and accepted by the panel attorney prior to June 30, 2021, panel attorneys will be paid a flat rate of $750 for each client assigned by the Board and accepted by the panel attorney whose case they complete.
+For purposes of submitting an invoice and receiving payment, a case is complete when a scheduled hearing results in a waiver, stipulation, postponement, continuance, grant of parole or denial of parole.
 Panel attorneys who are unable to represent their assigned client through completion of the case may receive a pro-rated fee for services at the discretion of the Executive Officer or designee.

-Invoices shall not be submitted until the client’s case is completed or the fiscal year ends (June 30th of each year).
+Invoices shall not be submitted until the client’s case is completed.

 In order to ensure timely payment, invoices shall be submitted within six months of completing all hearing-related work for a client.